k2view-academy/K2View-Academy/articles/26_fabric_security/17_user_IAM_custom_authenticator.md

 To activate the authenticator, configure it in the **config.ini** file.
 For more information see [here]().

-After the authenticator has been configured properly, restart Fabric.
+After the authenticator has been properly configured, restart Fabric.